rickshoe2/AgonLight-Assembly-Programming/README.md

 My primary interest is in bare-metal programming for the Olimex AgonLight2.
 To do this efficiently, I needed to have an edit-assemble-download-run toolchain for PCs running Microsoft Windows that is very fast and needs few keystrokes to operate.
 I now have what I believe is exactly that.
-The toolchain consists of three (free to download and use) programs:
+The toolchain consists of four (free to download and use) programs:

     Notepad++
     Zilog Developer Studio II
     Tera Term
-along with my eZapple machine language monitor.
+    eZapple

 In addition, you need to connect your PC to the AgonLight using a USB to TTL Serial 3.3V UART Converter Cable.
 These are readily available from Amazon for about $15.
 I use a DSD TECH SH-U09G USB to TTL Serial Cable, which works well.
 Make sure the cable uses 3.3V TTL, NOT 5V TTL, contains a genuine FTDI chip, and has little 2.45mm pin headers on each wire.
 You only need to hook up 3 wires to the pins of the Agon's GPIO header.
 The connections are: